kjwenger/Themester/README.md

 # Themester

-Converts look and feels and themes of differing frameworks forth and back
+Converts look and feels and themes of different frameworks forth and back.